Ankr-network/ankr-docs/docs/earn/liquid-staking/ksm/ksm-liquid-staking-overview.md

 ---
-title: Kusama Liquid Staking
+title: Overview
-id: introduction
+id: overview
 ---

+# Kusama Liquid Staking

 Kusama Staking uses nominated proof-of-stake (NPoS) as its foundation consensus mechanism.
 By staking KSM on the Kusama blockchain, participants earn rewards and help to bring economic security to the networks.